daniref/PEP-client/README.md

 ## 🔐 Authentication

 All operations require a valid `--username` and `--password`.
-These credentials are used to authenticate with the PUF server.
+These credentials are used to authenticate with the system-evaluation server.

 ---

 ## 🧪 Test Data

-The `tests/` folder contains subdirectories (e.g., `test0`, `test1`, ...) which appear to store output data from different experiment campaigns.
+The `tests/` folder contains subdirectories (e.g., `test0`, `test1`, ...) which stores output data from different experiment campaigns.

 ---